California Sexual Assault Lawyers

 Compassionate Sexual Assault Lawyers Who Empower Survivors To Reclaim Their Lives

 Our compassionate advocates at Arash Law are here to listen to your story and protect your rights.
-We won’t tolerate intimidation or denial of justice.
+If you face intimidation or obstacles, we’ll address them through proper legal steps.
 We know coming forward can be incredibly difficult, especially when the assault involves someone you know.
-Please know you were not “asking for it,” you are not alone, and seeking justice can prevent future harmful incidents.
-Contact our dedicated injury lawyers at (888) 488-1391 for a confidential discussion of your situation and an explanation of your legal options.
+Please know you were not “asking for it,” you are not alone, and seeking justice can help prevent future harmful incidents.
+Contact our dedicated injury lawyers at (888) 488-1391 for a confidential discussion of your situation and an explanation of your options.

 Sexual violence causes profound emotional and physical harm, often within relationships of trust, making it even harder to come forward.
 You may have the right to file a personal injury claim, separate from any criminal case, to hold your assailant — and possibly others, like employers or property owners — accountable.
 This right allows you to seek compensation for medical costs, pain and suffering, and other damages.

-We are committed to fighting for survivors with compassion and respect for your privacy.
-You don’t have to face this challenging time alone.
+We are committed to standing up for survivors with compassion and respect for your privacy.
+Our team is here to listen, support, and help you find your next steps.
 We are here to support you every step of the way.
 Our sexual assault attorneys are available 24/7.
-Contact us today.
+Reach out when you’re ready.

+Arash Law attorneys work tirelessly to seek justice for survivors of sexual assault.
+We have decades of experience in personal injury laws.
 If you’ve ever thought, “I need a personal injury lawyer,” we are here to help.
-While legal action cannot undo the past, it can provide financial security, closure, and accountability.
-Our compassionate sexual assault lawyers will guide you with care, respect, and unwavering support.
+While legal action cannot undo the past, it may help provide financial security, closure, and accountability.
+Our seasoned sexual assault lawyers will guide you with care, respect, and unwavering support.
 Here’s what we can offer:

-- Experienced Legal Representation — Our attorneys specialize in injury cases, with a 98% success rate and over $750 million recovered for clients in California.
+- Experienced Legal Representation — Our attorneys focus on injury cases, providing skilled and dedicated advocacy for clients across California.

 - Thorough Case Investigation — We gather key evidence, including medical records, witness statements, and expert testimony, to build a strong case.
-We work to hold not just individuals but also institutions accountable.
+We help clients pursue accountability from individuals and institutions through the legal process.

-- Negotiation And Advocacy — Many cases settle without trial, but if litigation is necessary, we are prepared to fight for you in court.
-We ensure that any settlement reflects the full impact of your suffering.
+- Negotiation and Advocacy — Many cases settle without trial, but if litigation is necessary, we are prepared to represent you in court.
+Whether it’s through negotiation or litigation, we’ll advocate for your right to pursue compensation that reflects the impact of your suffering.

 - Medical and therapy expenses.